pkmn/0-ERROR/docs/DESIGN.md

-   spreads is effectively deterministic (maximum stats, outside of edge cases such as Attack DVs for Pokémon without physical attacks, Hidden Power, Marowak, etc). in Generation III and onward the Pokémon's '**bias**' is computed for the spread based on the two stats with the highest investment (eg. `6 HP / 252 Atk / 252 Spe` = `(atk, spe)`)
+   spreads is effectively deterministic (maximum stats, outside of edge cases such as Attack DVs for Pokémon without physical attacks, Hidden Power, Marowak, etc). in Generation III and onward the Pokémon's '**bias**' is computed for the spread based on the two stats with the highest investment (eg. `6 HP / 252 Atk / 252 Spe` = `(atk, spe)`).
 3. In Generation III and onward, select the **ability** after modifying the options based on the correlation delta of the bias.
-Ability is chosen early on as certain abilities can dramatically change the rest of the set of a Pokémon (eg. Zen Mode)
+Ability is chosen early on as certain abilities can dramatically change the rest of the set of a Pokémon (eg. Zen Mode).
-4. In Generation II and onward, select the **item** after modifying the available options based on the correlation deltas for both bias and ability
+4. In Generation II and onward, select the **item** after modifying the available options based on the correlation deltas for both bias and ability.
 5. **Moves** are then selected after adjusting for bias, ability, and item where present and then based on other revealed or predicted moves in the set.

 In order the amortize of cost of generating a predicted team each search iteration, 0 ERROR performs (**TODO** constant) searches with the same predicted team.
-Furthermore, team generation performance is improved by leveraging [Vose's alias method](https://en.wikipedia.org/wiki/Alias_method), prebuilding tables to make sampling efficient.
+Furthermore, team generation performance is improved through several optimizations:

+- [Vose's alias method](https://en.wikipedia.org/wiki/Alias_method) can be used to sample the first unknown species for each team (subsequent choices all depend on the first choice and thus their weights get dynamically updated, but the first choice base purely off of revealed/inferred battle state can be optimized with the prebuilt alias tables)
+- the total weights for each option pool can be saved and updated at the same time the weights are updated, such that each step only requires at worst $2N$ iterations
+- the choices for each option at each step begin sorted which increases the likelihood that sampling will be able to arrive at the sampled pick early on in its iteration.
+Reweighting based on Correlation deltas could cause large changes to the original weights which render this to no longer be true, though in practice this property should roughly hold or could be fairly easily maintained with some local reranking if desirable

 The combination of (local, per-Pokémon) usage statistics and possiblity masks with (global, per-metagame) correlation deltas aims to ensure realistic sets with a minimum amount of space